notofonts/notoglot-mini/README.md

 Currently, the package is primarily tailored for the [Noto fonts](https://fonts.google.com/noto) project, but is already useful beyond it.

+- This package is currently at “alpha stage”, though we believe that the quality of the data is good.

+- Currently, this package is not published to PyPI.

+- In future, this package will be replaced by a more comprehensive `notoglot` package, so the current API may change.

+- Additional data points about each script will be published in future.

 ## Dataset

 The [dataset](./notoglot_mini/data/notoglot_scripts.json) is a JSON file that contains information about the world’s scripts, keyed by the script’s [ISO 15924 code](https://en.wikipedia.org/wiki/ISO_15924), and structured like so: